TepidJesus/CloudCrack/README.md

    ```

 3. **Apply For P-Instance Quota increase using AWS Service Quota menu:**
 As CloudCrack runs entirely on your AWS account you need to apply for an increase in your P-Instance vCPU allowance.
 If you've never applied for an increase before a good place to start is 8 vCPU's, as this will likely be accepted.
-If you are a frequent AWS user and routinely have a high active vCPU count you can apply for much greater numbers.
-CloudCrack will work with any amount greater than 4 vCPU's.
+If you are a frequent AWS user and routinely have a high active vCPU count you can apply for much greater limits.
+CloudCrack will work with any limit greater than 4 vCPU's.
 **[Apply Here](https://us-east-2.console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-417A185B)**